 In my judgment, the 1990s headwinds episode continues to provide a valuable reference point for thinking about economic prospects.
 For the near-term, I think that this framework suggests further declines in employment and likely softness in consumer spending, with a diminution of inflation, absent a resurgence in energy and other commodity prices.

 It is worth recalling that the recession of 1990-91 was brief but not especially mild.
-Depending on how one reads the data, headwinds restrained the pace of the ensuing expansion of the early 1990s from 12 to 36 months.
+Depending on how one reads the data, headwinds restrained the pace of the ensuing expansion of the early 1990s for from 12 to 36 months.
 Something similar is certainly conceivable today.
 However, in considering these prospects, we should note that, despite early challenges, the 1990s turned out to be an excellent decade for the U.S. economy by almost all metrics.
-The underlying flexibility and resilience of the economy are intact, and these characteristics should ultimately prevail.
+The underlying flexibility and resilience of the economy is intact, and these characteristics should ultimately prevail.

 Let me quickly wrap this up, before turning to your comments and questions.
-I have commented on two significant repercussions of the major financial shock which first struck the economy about 14 months ago.
+I have commented this morning on two significant repercussions of the major financial shock which first struck the economy about 14 months ago.
 First, in view of what we have seen at some large financial institutions and in some funding markets, the need to address TBTF through a framework which reduces spillovers is critical, and we propose systemic focused supervision as a constructive first step in this process.
 Second, given the headwinds associated with the financial shock, the economy appears likely to be restrained until these conditions improve, and that will take some time.